FatNeutron/internship-2025/lit-review(very-rough-notes).md

 For modelling we assume spherical symmetry, which means that there are no angular dependencies so the angular terms become 0.

-So the out equation simplifies to following
+So the our equation simplifies to following 1D heat equation,

 ##### 1D heat equation:
 $$\frac{\partial{T}}{\partial{t}} = \frac{1}{R^{2}}\frac{\partial}{\partial{R}}\Big(R^{2} \kappa \frac{\partial{T}}{\partial{R}}\Big) + \frac{Q_{rad}}{\rho c_{v}}$$